 5. Panel Interview

-A panel interview is known as a board interview; the interview takes place between one candidate and a panel of members of the company, usually more than two.
+A panel interview is known as a board interview.
+This type of interview takes place between one candidate and a panel of members of the company, usually more than two.

 6. Telephonic Interview